Jacek-Kapral/engineering-thesis/README.md

 Comment:
-If You've forgotten the admin password, deploy the app again, or use /reset_password if You've put down You real e-mail address.
+If You've forgotten the admin password, deploy the app again, or use /reset_password if You've put down Your real e-mail address.